mprestin77/oci-container-instances/README.md

 ![image](https://github.com/mprestin77/oci-container-instances/assets/54962742/fec57c25-481b-4b41-87c0-42f2940046e1)

-The spun off container downloads the media file from the object storage bucket, transcodes the file to 3 different resolutions and bitrates
+The spun off container downloads the media file from the object storage bucket and transcodes the file to 3 different resolutions and bitrates

 1080p 5Mbit/s